How To Close Accounts and Cancel Subscriptions After A Death

 Mail delivered by the US Postal Service can either be canceled or forwarded to another address.
 To forward the deceased’s mail, you must complete a Change of Address Form and submit the form to your local post office, along with proof that you are authorized to manage the deceased’s mail (Letters Testamentary or Letters of Administration).

 If any utilities were in the deceased’s name, such as electricity, gas, water, phone, cable, and Internet, these utilities should either be canceled or transferred to the name of a survivor.
-Cancelation or transfer can be achieved by calling the customer service number of the utility provider.
+Cancellation or transfer can be achieved by calling the customer service number of the utility provider.
 Be prepared by having a copy of the most recent bill with you while you’re calling.
 You may need to provide the deceased’s Social Security number.

-Paid memberships, such as to a gym or sports club, cultural organization (ballet, symphony, theater, museums), or organizations or groups that require membership dues, are often non-transferrable, and should be canceled.
+Paid memberships, such as to a gym or sports club, cultural organization (ballet, symphony, theater, museums), or organizations or groups that require membership dues, are often non-transferable, and should be canceled.
 Call the club or organization to cancel the membership, and be prepared to provide the account or member ID number.